“He who sacrifices his beard for a woman deserves neither”

-Welcome back to Bearded Crew’s Blog, the home of all things bearded.
-Whether as a ﬁrst timer or even after many years of being bearded, one day you may notice… Patches.
-In.
-The Beard!!!
-“OH NO, what happened?
-What do I need to do?
-Should I just shave it and start over?”
 Slow down!
-Before you try brother Ned’s chicken grease and a new yogurt diet plan, relax.
+Don’t kill your beard!
+Before you try eating a bunch of beard growth pills and a new yogurt diet plan, relax.
 There are a few different steps to go before thinking all hope is lost.
 Consider these 4 tips that will help fix your patchy beard.

 The short answer is to stop doing it.
 Pay more attention to where your ﬁngers go in your times of reverie, and soon that mane will be back to its lush consistency.

 2. Itchy Beard Syndrome (IBS)